Backends

 }

-You can also set an API key in config for local-only setups:
+PI_WEB_AGENT_FIRECRAWL_API_KEY=...The settings UI does not write API keys.
+You can still set an API key in config for local-only setups:

 {